TeklitKidane/WdaseMaryam/README.md

-# WdaseMaryam hello am teklit
+# wudase mariam hello am teklit
 this repo is my first web upload this repo has 8 pages point of this repo is to pray daily  mery's prayer